Nine Tiles logo

 Other services built upon them, including IP, are also described below.

-Both the basic services are connection-oriented (also see here), so the mechanism is similar to making a telephone call or "tuning in" to a radio or TV broadcast.
+Both the basic services are connection-oriented (also see here), so the mechanism is similar to making a telephone call or “tuning in” to a radio or TV broadcast.
 This allows the necessary resources to be reserved to provide a guaranteed service, and eliminates the overhead of providing addressing information in every packet.
-It also allows a clean separation between the choosing the route (a complex process done once per call, by software) and directing the packages along it (a simple process done for every package by hardware).
+It also allows a clean separation between the choosing the route (a complex process done once per call, by software) and directing the packets along it (a simple process done for every packet by hardware).

-Foreground service
+AV service

 A call is initiated from the destination.
 This is similar to tuning into a broadcast or "taking" a source from a cross-point router.

-Background service
+IT service

-Connection-oriented protocols such as TCP can be used directly over this service, eliminating the additional headers that are otherwise required to carry addressing information in every packet.
+These calls are bidirectional.
+Session-oriented protocols such as TCP can be used directly over this service, eliminating the additional headers that are otherwise required to carry addressing information in every packet.

 Service overview: higher layers